Tag

 Views: 47

-The best phones to buy in 2024, Fivu has tested just about every major smartphone released over the past year, including foldable Androids and the latest and Galaxy models.
+The best phones to buy in 2024, Fivu has tested just about every major smartphone released over the past year, including foldable Androids and the latest iPhone and Galaxy models.
 These are our picks for the best phones.

 We’re in the early days of 2024, which means we’re at the start of another year of new phones expected from most of the big manufacturers.
 Samsung kicked off the year by unveiling its new Galaxy S24 line, the company’s first to build in generative AI features like real-time call translation.